Can You Help Us With Photographs Of This Trek?

 Local train: Take the local train to Lonavala which runs every hour.
 Tickets cost no more than Rs 10 costRs 5 and you will reach Malavali station in 5 minutes.
 Use a share auto (costing Rs 40 per person) or walk the 2.5 kms down.

-Visapur is one among the famous treks in Mumbai – Pune regions and gets crowded during weekends.
+Avoid: Visapur is one of the famous treks in Mumbai - Pune regions and gets crowded during weekends.